Helmholtz Juniors (HeJu) represents the views of some 8,000 (2016) PhD students from the Helmholtz Association's 18 research centres across Germany.

 The Helmholtz Juniors were officially founded at an inaugural session in Berlin on 5 May 2005.
 The initiators officially presented the initiative to the representatives of the Helmholtz Centres at a meeting of the German Parliamentary Society in the Reichstagspräsidentenpalais that evening.

-The idea for the initiative was born at a retreat hosted by the Helmholtz Centre for Infection Research (HZI), which was attended by doctoral students from the HZI, the Alfred Wegener Institute for Polar and Marine Research (AWI) and the Helmholtz Centre for Environmental Research - UFZ.
-After an intense discussion about the different conditions at the various sites, the initiators Torge Martin, Anna Barbara Heide (both from AWI), Phillip Hahn, Nadia Zghoul, Varsha Gupte, Cornelia Hunke (all from HZI), Ralf Wagner and Christine Reinemann (both from UFZ) developed a concept for a Helmholtz-wide initiative for doctoral students.
-They presented it to Walter Kröll, who was President of the Helmholtz Association at the time, and won his support for their idea.
+The idea was conceived at a retreat hosted by the Helmholtz Centre for Infection Research (HZI) attended by doctoral students from the HZI, the Alfred Wegener Institute for Polar and Marine Research (AWI) and the Helmholtz Centre for Environmental Research - UFZ.
+After discussion about the different conditions at the various sites, Torge Martin, Anna Barbara Heide (both from AWI), Phillip Hahn, Nadia Zghoul, Varsha Gupte, Cornelia Hunke (all from HZI), Ralf Wagner and Christine Reinemann (both from UFZ) developed a concept for a Helmholtz-wide initiative for doctoral students.